Skip to main content

 Recounts

-The Returning Officer can decide at any time to re-examine and recount all or any of the ballot papers and change results already announced.
+The returning officer can decide at any time to re-examine and recount all or any of the ballot papers and change results already announced.
 Candidates can also request a recount; these requests are generally only made when the outcome of an election is very close.